 of brands in Australia report a shortage of machine learning engineers to support customer communications.

-report buying more from independent or local businesses in store than before
+report buying more from independent or local businesses in-store than before

 According to Mecca, their customer experience strategy is their most potent marketing lever.
-Mecca describe themselves as “a high touch, high service beauty boutique supported by a curation of the world’s most luxe brands”.
+Mecca describes itself as “a high touch, high service beauty boutique supported by a curation of the world’s most luxe brands”.
 Their founder and CEO Jo Horgan attributes a lot of their success to their utilisation of eCommerce, which makes up 15% of their total sales.
 It’s one thing to be customer-centric in your physical stores and communication with customers, but it’s another challenge entirely to bring that centricity into the digital realm and onto your website.
 Mecca does it very well using the strategies below:

 - Website navigation couldn’t be easier with helpful category pages and detailed filtering options